 • Your Client Fulfilment System is like the hub of your business wheel, while your turnkey Management System is the supporting software which keeps the the hub and spokes spinning.
 It includes 4 key components – innovation, quantification, orchestration and continuous improvement.

 • Your Dream, Vision, Purpose and Mission (from Part 1) stem from who you are, and forms the DNA of your company and enterprise.
 Your turnkey Leadership System in turn inspires every person in your organization to discover the leader in themselves.
 In the book, Gerber touches on how such leadership is manifested in the organization.

 This is more of a conceptual than “how-to” book.
 The book ends with a promotion of “The Program”, which will take you through the process outlined in this book, to identify your Dream, Vision, Purpose, Mission, and grow your enterprise from a Company of One, to 1,000 or more.
-For more details, please visit emyth.com, get a copy of the book or our full book summary.
-Do check out our online summary of The E-Myth Revisited” for more powerful ideas on how to grow a duplicable business that can outlive you.
+For more details, please visit emyth.com, get the book or our Beyond the E-Myth summary bundle.
+Do check The E-Myth Revisited summary for more powerful ideas on how to grow a duplicable business that can outlive you.

 Build a sale-able business that can run without you!